The Role of Indexing in Enhancing Database Performance and Scalability

 Introduction to Indexing

 Indexing is a process of creating a data structure that facilitates quick lookup, efficient ordering, and fast access to data.
 An index is a data structure that contains a copy of selected columns from a table, along with a pointer to the location of the corresponding rows in the table.
-Indexes can be created on one or more columns of a table, and they can be used to speed up various database operations, such as query execution, data insertion, and data deletion.
+Indexes can be created on one or more columns of a table, and they can be used to speed up various database operations, such as SELECT, INSERT, UPDATE, and DELETE.

 Types of Indexes